theseanything/civilservicelgbt.github.io/_posts/2018-09-30-getting-the-team-together.md

 - teams in each part of the UK, made up of local organisers and social coordinators
 - a set of teams to help us deliver some specific projects

-This post will focus on the project teams.
+This post tells you about our new the project teams.
 If you'd like to get involved in these teams -- or with any of our other work -- then [get in touch with us](/about/contact-us/).

 ## The project teams